 Teak oil is generally considered non-toxic when used as directed.
 It can be applied to wooden toys or small accessories if desired.
 Some finishes have volatile organic compounds (VOCs) that are harmful when inhaled or ingested, but not teak oil.

-While teak oil is non-toxic, our professionals still want you to err on the side of caution.
+While teak oil is non-toxic, I still want you to err on the side of caution.
 Make sure to research the wood you’re working with to ensure that it doesn’t contain any toxins.

 Also, remember to take safety precautions such as working in a well-ventilated area, using safety equipment, following the instructions on the can to the letter, and letting teak oil cure completely.